Rail transport in Australia: High-speed rail

 High speed rail has been repeatedly raised as an option since the 1980s, and has had bipartisan support for research and land purchase.

-The focus usually falls on Sydney to Melbourne, where it is seen as a competitor to the busy Sydney–Melbourne air corridor, with Sydney to Brisbane also proposed.
+The focus usually falls on Sydney to Melbourne, where it is seen as a competitor to the busy Sydney–Melbourne air corridor, with Sydney to Brisbane and (less often) Melbourne to Adelaide also proposed.
 The benefits of regional city development are frequently raised.

-A detailed study was undertaken from 2011 to 2013, after which the government indicated it would start purchasing land for a rail corridor.
+The most recent major study into interstate high-speed rail was undertaken from 2011 to 2013, after which the federal government indicated it would start purchasing land for a rail corridor, however this did not eventuate.
 In 2016 the prime minister indicated a high-speed rail link might be funded privately and by value capture.